anushagh-one2n/sre-bootcamp/infra/README.md

 6. Installs the `infra` Helm chart
 7. Configures Vault Kubernetes auth, policies, and roles
 8. Seeds initial secrets into Vault
+9. Installs **ArgoCD**
+10. Applies ArgoCD bootstrap manifests (repo-secret + root-app)
-9. Installs the `student-app` Helm chart
+11. ArgoCD then automatically deploys the `student-app` chart

+> The student application is no longer deployed inside this script using Helm.
+> Deployment now happens only through GitOps → ArgoCD reading from Git.

 ---